-7) Greek Language
+5) Modern Greek Language

 Course Code ER 0006

-Course Title GREEK LANGUAGE
+Course Title MODERN GREEK LANGUAGE

 ECTS 2

 Level of Undergraduate

 Studies

 Tutor Dr. Gareth Owens

 E-mail ogareth@hmu.gr

-Brief Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of

-Description needs of a concrete type.
+Brief Description Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.

 Can introduce themselves and others and can ask and answer questions about personal details such as where they live, people they know and things they have.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.

-Learning Students could manage to obtain

-Outcomes A1 Breakthrough or beginner
+Learning Outcomes A1 Breakthrough or beginner

 Prerequisites ENGLISH LANGUAGE B2

 Assessment Written Examination and Class Contribution and Lesson Participation

-k for Beginners, Course Book + Audio CD, Deltos er 2014. k for Beginners, Workbook One, Deltos Publishing, )
+Recommend ed Literature Kleanthes & Frossos Arvantakis, Communicate in Greek for Beginners, Course Book + Audio CD, Deltos Publishing, First Edition July 2010, Reprinted September 2014.
+Kleanthes & Frossos Arvantakis, Communicate in Greek for Beginners, Workbook One, Deltos Publishing, First Edition July 2010, and Supplementary Material